5 Habits of Honest People

 - Unfortunately, almost no one likes brutal honesty.

 This often means that honesty makes people uncomfortable.
 They would prefer a more hypocritical or docile person – they’re easier to handle.

 5. Honest people inspire and lead by example

 They’re people who live in a consistent way, with a perfect balance between values and actions.
 Thus, they often inspire those who really appreciate it.

 - Maybe you sense some hostility in their outspokenness.
 However, wise people who value the pillars of goodness and integrity will appreciate them enormously.

-- Therefore they make great friends, family members, and co-workers who make our lives easier and more beautiful.
+- Therefore they make great friends, family members, and co-workers, who make our lives richer and more beautiful.

-If you have one or people in your life who show a tireless honesty, please always keep them close, learn from them, and share great times and moments with them.
+If you have one or more people in your life who show a tireless honesty, it’s a good idea to always keep them close, learn from them, and share the good times with them.
 They are a gift from society, people who inspire us to be better.